MansoorCM/AsteroidRadar/README.md

 <img src="nasa_api.PNG" width=450>

 # App description
 Asteroid Radar is an app to view the asteroids close to earth that are detected by Nasa.
-It shows asteorids given a period of time with data such as the size, velocity, distance to earth and if they are potentially hazardous.
+It shows asteroids given a period of time with data such as the size, velocity, distance to earth and if they are potentially hazardous.
 The app also shows the nasa image of the day.